Depth-Breadth Synergy in RLVR: Unlocking LLM Reasoning Gains with Adaptive Exploration: Methodology

 \subsection{Difficulty Adaptive Rollout Sampling (DARS)}

-As illustated in Figure~\ref{fig:framework}, given a data batch \(\mathcal{B}=\{q_j\}_{j=1}^{M}\) of reasoning questions, DARS operates in two phases: (i) \textbf{pre-rollout difficulty estimation} step that assigns to each question \(q_j\) a scalar difficulty score \(x_j\in[0,1]\); and (ii) \textbf{multi-stage rollout re-balancing} step that dynamically decides how many additional trajectories \(\Delta n_j\) shall be allocated to \(q_j\) so that the cumulative advantage for low-accuracy problems is up-weighted.
-In order to simplify the subsequent formula representation, we define
+As shown in Figure~\ref{fig:framework}, given a data batch \(\mathcal{B}=\{q_j\}_{j=1}^{M}\) of reasoning questions, DARS operates in two phases: (i) \textbf{pre-rollout difficulty estimation} that assigns to each question \(q_j\) a scalar difficulty score \(x_j\in[0,1]\); and (ii) \textbf{multi-stage rollout re-balancing} that dynamically decides how many additional trajectories \(\Delta n_j\) shall be allocated to \(q_j\) so that the cumulative advantage for low-accuracy problems is up-weighted.
+To simplify the subsequent formula representation, we define

-\paragraph{Phase 1: Pre-Rollout Difficulty Estimation.} For every \(q_j\), we draw a light first-stage rollout consisting of \(k_0\) independent trajectories \(\{\tau_{j}^{(i)}\}_{i=1}^{k_0}\).
+\textbf{Phase 1: Pre-Rollout Difficulty Estimation.} For every \(q_j\), we draw a light first-stage rollout consisting of \(N^{pre}\) independent trajectories \(\{\tau_{j}^{(i)}\}\).
 Let the per-trajectory reward be binary, \(r_{j}^{(i)}\in\{0,1\}\).
 We define the empirical accuracy

 The difficulty score is then set to the complementary accuracy $x_j=1-\hat{a}_j$, so that \(x_j\approx 1\) for the hardest problems and \(x_j\approx 0\) for the easiest ones.